 Dear Mr. August:

-To facilitate discussions (the “Discussions”) between Party A (the “Company”) and Party B and certain of its affiliates (collectively, “you” or “Party B”), (i) the Company agrees to make available to Party B and its representatives certain confidential information relating to the Company or its subsidiaries (the “Company Confidential Information”) and (ii) Party B agrees to make available to the Company and its representatives certain confidential information relating to Party B or its affiliates (the “Party B Confidential Information” and together with the Company Confidential Information, the “Confidential Information”) for a period commencing on the date hereof and ending ten (10) business days following prior written notice at any time by either the Company or Party B to the other Party (as defined below) (the “Discussion Period”).
-The Discussion Period is for the purpose of allowing Party B and the Company to have good-faith discussions regarding the Company (the “Purpose”).
+To facilitate good faith discussions with respect to one or more possible business opportunities (the “Discussions”) between Party A and its Affiliates (collectively, the “Company”) and Party B and certain of its Affiliates (collectively, “you” or “Party B”), (i) the Company may, from time to time, make available to Party B and its representatives certain confidential information relating to the Company or its subsidiaries (the “Company Confidential Information”) and (ii) Party B may, from time to time, make available to the Company and its representatives certain confidential information relating to Party B or its Affiliates (the “Party B Confidential Information” and together with the Company Confidential Information, the “Confidential Information”) during the Term (as defined below) of this letter agreement.
+Confidential Information shall include all non-public, confidential, or proprietary information disclosed before or after the date hereof by either Party in connection with the Discussions, whether orally, electronically, or in writing.
 We refer to each of the Company and Party B as a “Party” and, collectively, as the “Parties.”
+“Affiliates” means any entity controlling, controlled by, or under the same control as, directly or indirectly, any party to this Agreement.
+“Control” means the power and authority to manage such entity, whether directly or indirectly, through the holding of shares with a voting right, through a contract or otherwise.
 This letter agreement sets forth the confidentiality obligations of the Parties with respect to these Discussions and any such Confidential Information.